[Illustrated] Explaining how to connect to a jump server using WinSCP

 winscp2

-Connect via SSH tunnel check
+Connecting via an SSH tunnel Check

-port number 22
+Port number 22

-username Username to connect to the bastion server
+Username User name to connect to the bastion server

-(The private key is required if the end server is a key connection)
+(The private key is required if the end server is a key connection.)

 certification

-• Check "Allow agent transfer"
+• Check "Allow agent forwarding"

-• Select the private key from earlier
+• Select the private key you just created

 winscp3

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 14